Rocsg/Macros_ImageJ_AgroBio/README.md

 Update 2023 05 10 :
 * split the first step in two steps.
-* replace the "asking paola trick" by explicit computation of magnification.
+* replace the "asROI paola trick" by explicit computation of magnification.
 * Add a beanshell command to automatically generate the csv.
 It generates a CSV at the end, right into the main folder of your experiment.
 Warning, tt works only with some filename formats.
 Sylvie's is : 4_M_I_3_a.tif , and Paola's is 4_A2SB_10.tif .
 Interested in another file name formats ?
 Just write it down in the Step9 macro (ask to Romain).